 mass series

 Father Louis has shared with us a wonderful series leading us through the parts of the Mass.
-Each week from April 26th through August, there will be an article about a part of the Mass and its meaning...
+Each week from April 26th through August, there will be an article in the weekly bulletin about a part of the Mass.
+Take time to read and reflect on each.
+Father Louis is available to answer any questions or thoughts you may like to explore with him.

 introductory rite